Wielding Occam's razor: Fast and frugal retail forecasting: Time series forecasting with exponential smoothing and ARIMA models

-The above discussion focused on the developments of two families of models: Exponential smoothing models and ARIMA.
-Especially with the former, we notice an increase in the variety of models over the years.
+The above discussion focused on the development of two families of models: exponential smoothing and ARIMA.
+Especially with the former, we noticed an increase in the variety of models over the years.
 At the same time, the theory of ARIMA models, which was developed by Box and Jenkins in the 1970s, suggests an infinite number of possible models.
-Such large families of models are linked with the assumption that capturing every possible forecast profile will increase the forecasting performance.
-The increase in computing power and speed also corroborated towards richer and larger families of models.
-This, however, does present some fundamental questions.
-Do we really need all these different candidate models?
-Would we lose forecasting performance if we only consider small subsets of these families?
-Would model selection be easier if we had to select among fewer models?
+Such large families of models are linked by an assumption that capturing as many forecast profiles as possible will yield improved forecasting performance.
+Moore's law and increases in computing power and speed enabled the use of richer and larger families of models.
+But are all of them really needed?
+Would our forecasts suffer if we restricted ourselves to small subsets of models within these families?
+Would model selection be easier and more efficient if we had to select among fewer models?

-Before the expansion of the exponential smoothing family of models, \cite{Makridakis1983} and \cite{Makridakis2000a} showed that simple exponential smoothing forms are able to perform as well as the more complex ARIMA family of models, if not better.
-We extend the studies of \cite{Makridakis1983} and \cite{Makridakis2000a} to search for parsimony within each of the two widely-used families of models.
-In line with the simplicity argument \citep{Green2015-gf}, we suggest that parsimony in forecasting should be preferred to complexity, especially if forecasting performance does not deteriorate.
-Ultimately, we suggest that the cost of the forecast error (or forecast utility) should be balanced against the cost for generating the forecast itself.
-If we were to select between two methods that result in the same average performance, then we should opt for the method that requires less resources (computational or otherwise).
+We extended the studies of \cite{Makridakis1983} and \cite{Makridakis2000a} to search for parsimony within each of these two widely-used families of models.
+In line with the simplicity argument \citep{Green2015-gf} and Occam's razor, we suggest that parsimony in forecasting should be preferred over complexity, especially if performance is maintained.
+Ultimately, we suggest that the cost of a forecast error (or forecast utility) should be balanced against the cost of generating the forecast.